luotingzhuang/CLIP_nodule/README.md

 ### 4. :file_folder:Data Requirement
 To prepare a CSV file, list the path to the **NIfTI** file under the `image_path` column, along with the corresponding `pid` and `nodule_id`. `coordX`, `coordY`, and `coordZ` are the nodule centroid in a global coordinate system.
 These can be extracted from the nodule mask using the [code](https://github.com/AIM-Harvard/foundation-cancer-image-biomarker/blob/master/tutorials/get_seed_from_mask.ipynb).
 If the nodule mask is not available, we recommend using a nodule detection algorithm, such as [monai nodule detection](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/monaitoolkit/models/monai_lung_nodule_ct_detection) to obtain the nodule location from CT scans.

-The CSV file should contain six columns:
+For inference, the CSV file should contain six columns:
 | pid    | nodule_id | image_path                                      | coordX     | coordY     | coordZ      |
 |--------|-----------|--------------------------------------------------|------------|------------|-------------|
 | 121389 | 0         | ./sample_data/121389/2001-01-02/image.nii.gz     | -38.038567 | -73.942905 | -111.030769 |